Going to the Tet market is the children's first spring trip.

 Before Tet is when we can feel the bond of love in our home.
 Normally, that bond may be loose and distant, but on the days leading up to Tet, we see it present in the noisy sounds of children, in the fragrant smell of winter food, in the bright red color of decorations inside and outside the house.

-My little grandchildren, naturally, have wrapped up all those simple things in their hearts.
+My little grandchildren, naturally, have all those simple things wrapped up in their hearts.
 So that when they grow up, they can never stop being excited when mentioning the two words "before Tet"...

 Source link